 “I give them the seeds and they plant their own garden” she said.

 Dowty also is a macro-botanical photographer and sees parallels between taking photos and her work in physical therapy.
-The waiting room of Integrative Wellness doubles as a show room for the pictures she’s taken.
 In her artist’s statement she explains why:

 I am a physical therapist who works with people challenged with chronic disease, chronic pain and cancer.
 My life through the lens, as in the clinic, tends to focus on things that are small but powerful, and common but remarkable, if viewed in a slightly different way.
 Like my patients, I am learning to be receptive to the potential within my vision and often find the most dazzling beauty in small, overlooked places.
 I offer my photographs as an extension of my work as a physical therapist – with hopes that the images remind you of your own peaceful, healing places.